drinkynet/codelocks-api/README.md

 Note: You can get the lock ID for each lock from the lock list returned by the ```->lock()``` method call

-Get an initialisation sequence for a lock model
+Get an initialisation sequence for a lock model:

 ```php
 $codelocks = new \drinkynet\Codelocks\Codelocks($key, $accessKey);